nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 }
 ```

-For such test, we'd need to set up preconditions for the test to run.
+For such test, we'd need to **set up preconditions** for the test to run.
-While this might make sense on a first sight, it is actually terrible.
+While this might make sense on a first sight, it is actually **terrible**.

 **Skipping a test because a precondition is not met won't assure
 quality on our software.
-It just hides possible bugs!**
+It will only hide bugs!**

-**Fixing it:** isoalte the I/O operations by segregating this
+**Fixing it:** isolate I/O operations by moving this responsibility to an
-responsibility to an interface.
+interface.

 ```php
 // extract the fetching